-This apprenticeship has been designed to provide apprentices with the knowledge, skills and behaviours to apply for registration as a biomedical scientist working within a clinical pathology laboratory setting.
+This apprenticeship has been designed to provide apprentices with the knowledge, skills and behaviours to apply for registration as a Biomedical Scientist working within a clinical pathology laboratory setting.

-The typical entry requirement is a UCAS tariff of 112 points although applicants with non-standard qualifications and laboratory experience can apply and will be assessed individually
+The typical entry requirement is a UCAS tariff of 112 points although applicants with non-standard qualifications and laboratory experience can apply and will be assessed individually.

-As a route leading to statutory registration apprentices must demonstrate a good command of reading, writing and spoken English (equivalent of IELTS of at least 7.0, with no element below 6.5) and undergo a Disclose and Barring check.
+As a route leading to statutory registration apprentices must demonstrate a good command of reading, writing and spoken English (equivalent of IELTS of at least 7.0, with no element below 6.5) and undergo a Disclosure and Barring check.

 On successful completion of the course apprentices will be awarded a BSc (Hons) Healthcare Science in either Blood Sciences, Genetic Sciences, Cellular Sciences or Infection Sciences depending upon the host laboratory.